 - involved in healthcare research

-- organising research dissemination events, both at hospital and in the community.
+- organising research dissemination events, both at a hospital and in the community.

 Derek Stewart is a patient advocate, blogger, facilitator and speaker who has been writing his Make a Difference blog since 2012.
 He wants to give people a voice after his own experience with throat cancer.
 The blog covers topics such as how to effectively involve patients and the public in Research, finding people who may want to be involved in Research and reviews of recent PPI workshops that Derek helped facilitate, funded by the Wellcome Trust, supported by UCLP and hosted by Barts Health and QMUL.
 You can read the blog here.